theHostileNegotiator/KWBandage/PatchNotes.md

 	* Tweeked range for better performance
 2. AI would not use this ability when against vehicles or structures
 	* Enabled ability for AI to use
+3. Update 1.01 removed pre fire delay of EMP blast ability, however animations were not adjusted as it relys on such delay
+	* Added new EMP blast animation that removes the pre fire and adjusted animation states
 #### Flame Weaponry (+Tiberium Goo)
 1. Purifying Flame, Tiberium Goo and new units that use flame weaponry are missing garrison clearing effect as they inherit the base weapons before TW 1.05
 	* Added garrison clearing effect to affected units